LightningGod7/MissionEvasion/README.md

 Description

-Process Overwriting was developed to bypass the new restrictions introduced in Windows 11 24H2.
-Unlike Process Hollowing, this technique avoids unmapping and allocating new memory regions.
+Process Overwriting was implemented to bypass the new restrictions introduced in Windows 11 24H2.

+Unlike Process Hollowing, this technique injects and resumes the process from a MEM_IMAGE region as opposed to MEM_PRIVATE.

+Process Overwriting also avoids unmapping and allocating new memory regions.
 Instead, it overwrites the existing memory regions of a benign process directly.

-Steps:
+## Steps:

-A benign process is started in a suspended state.
+1. A benign process is started in a suspended state.

-Using VirtualProtectEx, the memory regions of the target process are configured with appropriate permissions to allow writing.
+2. Using VirtualProtectEx, the memory regions of the target process are configured with appropriate permissions to allow writing.

-The memory region is overwritten with the malicious payload.
+3. The memory region is overwritten with the malicious payload.

-The permissions of each section of the payload are patched to match the requirements of the PE.
+4. The permissions of each section of the payload are patched to match the requirements of the PE.

-The process is resumed, executing the malicious payload seamlessly.
+5. The process is resumed, executing the malicious payload seamlessly.

-Advantages of Process Overwriting
+## Advantages of Process Overwriting

 Bypassing MEM_PRIVATE Restrictions: Since this technique does not allocate new memory regions, it avoids triggering ZwQueryVirtualMemory checks for MEM_IMAGE.